rakudo/rakudo/CONTRIBUTING.md

 Capitalized, short (50 chars or less) summary

 More detailed explanatory text.
-The commit relates to a ticket, please write it as RT #12345.
+The commit relates to a ticket, please write it as #12345.
 Wrap at about 72 characters, but never above 76, unless it is a URL or code that cannot be separated.

 The blank line separating the summary from the body is critical;